alexcmak/AndroidApps/DaysSincePro3/DaysSincePro.md

 Copy that file in your computer.

+## Restore (Replace data from file)

-Plug in the new phone, transfer the file to the new phone
+Plug in the new phone, transfer the daysSince.db file to the new phone.
+For Android 11 and newer, you need to place the file into the only directory that the app can access.

 *Restore* menu item to find it.